AndrewRoddy/Gomodoro/README.md

 ## To Do

 Important Bugs
-- [ ] Fix bug where if the program loses focus it stops counting up (very bad)

 Improve user experience :)
 - [ ] User can choose to have it show circles or not by clicking on them